NYC subway construction costs highest in world

 - As an example of out-of-control spending, projected costs for the MTA's 3.5-mile East Side Access tunnel, which will connect the Long Island Railroad to Grand Central Terminal, are $12 billion — $3.5 billion per mile and seven times the global average.
 In addition, one union has negotiated a base wage and benefit rate of $111 per hour for tunnel workers, a figure that rises as high as $400 per hour when calculating overtime and weekend work.

-In 2015, Michael Horodniceanu, the MTA’s chief engineer and head of capital projects, told The Seattle Times that the East Side Access tunnel was on track to cost $1 million per mile, but that was when total maximum costs were projected to be $10.2 billion, twice the original estimate.
+In 2015, Michael Horodniceanu, the MTA’s chief engineer and head of capital projects, told The Seattle Times that the East Side Access tunnel was on track to cost $1 million per foot, but that was when total maximum costs were projected to be $10.2 billion, twice the original estimate.
 He also said that some of the cost overruns were because the labor force was paid well.

 The subway has been a constant problem as far as maintenance goes, and New York Gov. Andrew Cuomo suggested earlier this year that the city adopt congestion pricing as a way to pay for it.
 Commuters traveling in and out of the most traffic-heavy parts of Manhattan would pay an additional fee under such a plan, but New York City Mayor Bill de Blasio came out against it, citing the difficulty of establishing a fair model.